 Visit a tobacco farm and meet with the tobacco farmer.
 Lunch at a beautiful organic Viñales finca (farm).
-Explore town with one of the oldest coffee plantations in Cuba and visit the home of a late famous Cuban musician.
+Explore town with one of the oldest coffee plantations in Cuba and visit the home and art studio of a local artist.

 DAY 5: Explore Havana’s Markets & Happy Hour Tapas in a Local’s Home

 Visit a neighborhood farmer’s market and supermarket.
 Lunch at a famous paladar.
 Daiquiri class with a renowned bartender and tapas in a local’s apartment.